Overview PhD LSCM

 Supply chain management covers the whole supply chain, from procurement and sourcing through production or service delivery, to distribution to the end consumer.
 This includes the planning, design, implementation and management of systems for efficient deployment of personnel, facilities, vehicles, raw materials, in-process inventories, finished goods and related information or services.
 Business analytics includes techniques, skills, statistical methods, and modeling to develop better understanding and new insights for data-driven decision making.
 Supply Chain & Analytics graduates must understand the fundamental role of supply chains, be proficient in the use of technology and analytical methods, and be able to communicate effectively.

 Supply chain management was recently recognized as the most recommended major by payscale.com.

 The LOM faculty and graduate students are involved in a wide range of theoretical and applied research activities, often in collaboration with academic colleagues and industry partners.
-LOM faculty and students also play key roles in the College’s Center for Transportation Studies and the Center for Business and Industrial Studies.
+LOM faculty and students play key roles in the College’s Center for Transportation Studies and the Center for Business and Industrial Studies.
 The department is supported by a very active and engaged Advisory Board.

 We are currently recruiting two Associate/Assistant Professors (ID#20705) and one non-tenure track full-time position (ID#20633) and are especially seeking mid-career faculty looking for a leadership role in the department as we expand our supply chain programs.